datapointchris/markdown-toc.nvim/README.md

   It may print errors when no fences are found, start-end fences are not matched, or end found before start.

+- `:Mtoc p[ick]`

+  Opens a Telescope picker to preview and insert a ToC with chosen heading-level bounds.

+  Presets:
+  - Global ToC (all headings): full-document ToC honoring `headings.before_toc` option.
+  - Section ToC (all headings): ToC scoped to the section containing the cursor.
+  - Section ToC with incremental max levels: offers a small set of options starting from the level right under the section heading up to the deepest level actually present in that section.

+  Behavior:
+  - Preview mirrors exactly what will be inserted at the current cursor position (partial vs full).
+  - Insertion always wraps the ToC in fences and records any selected `min`/`max` bounds in the fences.
+  - If Telescope is not available, this command is a no-op.

+- `Mtoc debug`
+  Inserts a debug listing of detected headings at cursor position using current configuration, equivalent of non-fenced ToC

 ## Full Configuration